Mrs Beverly Hackwell

 Mrs Sharon Scotson is our in-house Medicines Co-ordinator.
 She works alongside the Medicines Management team (Warrinton CCG) to help with efficiences in prescribing.
 Mrs Scotson will contact patients by letter to advise of any changes to their medication.

-The Reception Office Supervisors are Mrs Marion Hill and Mrs Sharon Scotson.
+The Reception Office Supervisors are Mrs Sharon Scotson and Mrs Sandra Fillingham.
 They are both responsible for the general administration and are well placed to help you with day to day enquiries on the telephone or in person.
 If you have any feedback or problems with the Front of house or back office functions their role is to assist you.

 The Receptionists are there to help you.
 They have a difficult job to do, dealing with a constant stream of telephone calls and enquiries, so please be patient.
 When telephoning for medical attention the Receptionists may ask for a few details.
 They have been trained to make these enquiries so that you can be sign posted appropriately.
 They are bound by strict codes of confidentiality, as are all members of the practice team.